emil19/Memory/md/howto.md

 Press start game and click on some cards.
+You will get pairs.